 Every state agency that is directly involved in furnishing information or rendering services to the public and that serves a substantial number of non-English-speaking people shall employ enough qualified bilingual persons in public contact positions, or enough interpreters to assist those in these positions, to ensure provision of information and services in the language spoken by a substantial number of non-English-speaking people.

-The commissioner of administration shall determine the application of this section to each state agency, in consultation with the Council on Affairs of Chicano/Latino People, groups representing other non-English-speaking people, and the head of the agency.
+The commissioner of administration shall determine the application of this section to each state agency, in consultation with the Minnesota Council on Latino Affairs, groups representing other non-English-speaking people, and the head of the agency.
 In determining what constitutes a substantial number of non-English-speaking people, the commissioner shall consider:

 (1) the number of people served by the agency;

 (2) the number of non-English-speaking people served by the agency;

 (3) the frequency with which non-English-speaking people are served by the agency; and

 (4) the extent to which information or services rendered by the agency affect legal rights, privileges, or duties.

 Every state agency that serves a substantial number of non-English-speaking people and that provides materials in English explaining services is encouraged to provide equivalent materials in any non-English language spoken by a substantial number of the people served by the agency.
 An agency should give highest priority to providing in a non-English language materials that notify people of legal rights, duties, or privileges they are entitled to, and the steps they must take to obtain or maintain those rights, duties, or privileges.
 When notice of the availability of material explaining services available is given, orally or in writing, it should be given in English and the non-English language into which any material has been translated.